maekitalo/cxxtools/doc/rpc-howto.markdown

 containers.
 That's why our examples above worked out of the box.

 So what needs to be done for custom data?
 We need to define 2 operators.
-We go staight away to a example:
+We go straight away to a example:

     struct MyStruct
     {